seawolf42/cloud-functions-dispatch/docs/source/usage.rst

 A complete, working sample can be found in the ``./sample`` directory.
 To see it in action:

+* Enable Cloud Functions and PubSub in GCP (see Google documentation for this)
 * Create a pubsub topic in GCP (the command below assumes it's ``my-topic``)
-* Enable the Cloud Functions API in GCP
 * Pick an unused name for your function (the command below assumes it's ``my-func``)

 Then run the following command: